The Guest (British TV series)

-The Guest is a British television drama miniseries written by Matthew Barry and directed by Ashley Way.
+The Guest is a British thriller television miniseries written by Matthew Barry and directed by Ashley Way.
 It stars Gabrielle Creevy and Eve Myles.
 The series premiered on BBC One on 1 September 2025, with all four episodes released simultaneously on BBC iPlayer.

 Synopsis

 A cleaner becomes captivated by her wealthy employer's charismatic influence.
 As their intense friendship grows and secrets emerge, their relationship spirals into a dangerous psychological game where nothing is quite what it seems.